 This is where the documentation and some of the tutorials listed in the References section below may be useful.
 They’ll give you some ideas of what is possible, and then you can slog through figuring out how to get there.

 Next, you pick a type.
 I picked Vertical Bar.

 The below screen capture shows what that brings up.
-Ok, that’s not very interesting.
+Ok, that’s a “mono-bar”, not very interesting.
 But it’s a start.